There are many quit-smoking programs and approaches. But SCRIPT® is different.

 Smoking cessation for pregnant women is covered as a reimbursable service under the Affordable Care Act.
 To find out more about your state’s Medicaid plan, visit Medicaid.gov

-The Healthy People 2030 objectives presented by the CDC's Office of Disease Prevention and Health Promotion include the following related objective and target metrics:
+The Healthy People 2030 objectives presented by the Center for Disease Control and Prevention's Office of Disease Prevention and Health Promotion include the following related objective and target metrics:

 1. To increase successful quit attempts in pregnant women who smoke [TU-15]